What Do U.S. Regulations Say About Auto Trading?

 What Are the Risks of Illegal or Non-Compliant Auto Trading?

-• Use of unregistered brokers or platforms may lead to regulatory penalties.
+- Using unregistered brokers or platforms can result in regulatory penalties.

-• Undisclosed conflicts of interest can distort performance expectations.
+- Undisclosed conflicts of interest often distort performance expectations.

-Violations may lead to SEC enforcement actions, fines, or being banned from trading platforms.
-Beginners should ensure they’re working with regulated intermediaries and avoid signal providers with aggressive marketing or guaranteed profits.
+These violations can trigger SEC enforcement actions, financial penalties, or bans from trading platforms.
+Therefore, beginners should work only with regulated intermediaries and avoid signal providers that use aggressive marketing tactics or promise guaranteed profits.

 Best Practices for Legal Compliance with Auto Trading